nicksoftware/switchboard-docs/docs/building/flows.md

 ```

 **Pros:**

 - Clean, declarative syntax
 - Compile-time validation (catches errors early)
 - Auto-generated boilerplate code
 - Great for complex flows

 **Cons:**

 - Requires understanding of attributes and source generators
 - Steeper learning curve
 - Less intuitive for beginners

-**For the rest of this guide, we'll focus on the Fluent Builder approach.** Once you're comfortable with flow concepts, check out the [Attribute-Based Flows](/guide/flows/attribute-based) guide.
+**For the rest of this guide, we'll focus on the Fluent API approach.** Once you're comfortable with flow concepts, check out the [Attribute-Based Flows](/guide/flows/attribute-based) guide.

 ---